 The dissertation must be published at least 10 days before the public examination.
 It is up to the candidate to make sure that the dissertation is available for viewing at the University Library by the deadline.
 It is not necessary to have the dissertation printed.

-2. The doctoral student is responsible for preparing the dissertation for publication.
-The editor-in-chief decides on the layout of the text.
+- The doctoral student is responsible for preparing the dissertation for publication.
 The doctoral student also takes care of the layout in practice.
 It is recommended to use the layout template from the beginning of the dissertation writing process.